 Update: I read quite a lot of traveller reviews since posting the above.
 There’s been a lot of stories of muggings and theft in Taganga.
 Police here seem to be useless or even complicit in criminal activity.
 I love Colombia and have been enthusiastic in recommending the places I’ve covered in this blog.
 I would recommend however that Taganga shouldn’t be the place to spend the night.

 Have you been to Taganga?
-What did you think of it?

 Related: Why Cartagena is incredible